MakeSchool-Tutorials/Makestagram-Swift-V3/P19-Setting-Followers/content.md

 }
 ```

-Now that we have an idea of how we want to structure our new data, let's start implementing a new follow service.
+With a data structure in mind, let's begin implementing a new follow service to interact with our database.

 # Creating our Follow Service